PrintNode/PrintNode-PHP/examples/example2/README.md

-#Manipulating PrintNode Child Accounts
+#Creating PrintNode Child Accounts
-This example shows how to use the PHP Library to control PrintNode Client accounts.
-If you are integrating PrintNode cloud printing into your own product you will want multiple accounts - one for each of your customers.
+This example shows how to use the PHP Library to create PrintNode Child Accounts.
+If you are integrating PrintNode cloud printing into your own product you will want multiple Child Accounts - one for each of your customers.
 You will need to have an Intergrator account for this example to work.

 ## Prerequisites
 You must install: